Closing the Theory-Practice Gap: Is it Possible?

 • Other staff being unsupportive of implementation.

-Can the Gap Ever Be Closed?
+Can the Gap Ever be Closed?

 The all-important question is, ‘can the theory-practice gap ever be closed?'

-Cook (1991) argues that it cannot, and that while the narrowing of the theory/practice gap may be a realistic goal, attempts to close it completely are "doomed to failure".
+Cook (1991) argues that it cannot, and that while the narrowing of the theory/practice gap may be a realistic goal, attempts to close it completely are 'doomed to failure'.

 Making Use of Clinical Mentorship

-Whilst questions about how to completely close the theory-practice gap remain unanswered, the role of the mentor is gaining increasing recognition as the best way for novice practitioners to make sure that their knowledge is both up to date and relevant to their practice.
+Whilst questions about how to completely close the theory-practice gap remain unanswered, the role of the mentor is gaining increasing recognition as the best way for novice practitioners to make sure that their knowledge is both up-to-date and relevant to their practice.

 It’s long been understood that the best learning comes through experience and that practitioners prefer to use the knowledge they gain from their colleagues.